Windrush Valley Preparatory School Oxfordshire – Year 3

 The children will follow the schools Maths and English programmes throughout their time in Form 3.
 We follow the Target Maths programme.
 In English we follow the Ginn 360 reading scheme as well as Focus on Literacy.

 Form 3 join in with the singing and performing at our annual Harvest Festival, as well as the Key Stage 1 Nativity.
 They have an opportunity to perform in the Key Stage 2 Easter production where they learn songs and dances.
-All pupils have an opportunity to play a musical instrument of choice.
+All pupils have an opportunity to play a musical instrument of choice in music lessons.

 Form 3 have the opportunity to take part in a variety of competitive individual and group sports including football, tag-rugby, netball, cross-country, athletics and swimming.
 Form 3 have weekly swimming lessons at Kingham Hill School and take part in an annual inter-house swimming gala in the Summer term.

-Form 3 join Form 4 once a week to participate in My World studies.
+Windrush Valley Preparatory School Oxford Year 3 join Year 4 once a week to participate in My World studies.
 They have access to their immediate environment and are able to carry out studies on specific scientific and geographical topics.
 Topics we cover are local and world wide farming, ‘field to fork’, habitats, plants and trees, minibeasts (specifically bees) and many other environmental issues.
 An ancient Anglo Saxon site in the village is also used for History topics.

 During the Autumn term, the class are introduced to Prehistoric Britain with a trip to enhance their learning.
 We then move on to the Greeks in the Spring Term, supported by a trip to the Ashmolean Museum.
 In the Summer term, we learn about Roman Britian and venture out to Chedworth Roman Villa.